hiteshmeta85/hiteshmeta/src/content/about.md

 Hello!
 I'm Hitesh,
 a Software Engineer proficient in creating dynamic web applications and eager to contribute to innovative web solutions.
+Currently living in Bengaluru, India.

 With over 3 years of experience, I have worked on frontend, backend, testing, CMS technologies, and AI-driven applications.
+Currently,
+contributing to the development of a global B2B e-commerce marketplace at [Turnover Global Pvt](https://www.linkedin.com/company/turnoverglobal/).

-The main highlight of my career includes my contribution to a 2+ years of an ongoing multilingual web application, a soon-to-be-released transport management platform, a local-publishers-focused SaaS platform, and a successful revamp of CSI-PCE's official website.
+The main highlight of my career includes my contribution to a 2+ years of an ongoing multilingual web application, a transport management platform (Commutec), an AI-based EdTech platform in cybersecurity space (Beacon AI), and a successful revamp of CSI-PCE's official website.

-I'm also a final-year computer science student, pursuing my degree from Pillai College of Engineering (Mumbai University), currently living in Mumbai, India.
+I am graduated from Pillai College of Engineering (Mumbai University) with a Bachelor's degree in Computer Engineering.

 I have led a technical committee with over 70+ team members, organizing impactful technical events.